BackSlasher/blog.backslasher.net/content/growroot-centos.md

 -rwxr-xr-x   1 root     root        16069 Nov 22  2013 usr/bin/growpart
 ```

 If the files are there but still no magic, try fishing in `/var/log/{messages,secure}` or `dmesg`.
-I always had everything working if the files where actually there.
+I always had everything working if the files were actually there.